Shenjian-Zhang/Shenjian-Zhang.github.io/_pages/amsic.md

 News
 =====
 -- Jan.
-20, 2025: Congratulations on the acceptance of **TWO** Jiaxiu's and Shenjian's recent work at IEEE ISCAS 2025!
+20, 2025: Congratulations on the acceptance of **TWO** Jiaxiu's and Shenjian's recent works by IEEE ISCAS 2025!

 -- Congratulations to **Rui Li** for being awarded AMSIC Scholar of the Year 2024!

 -- Oct.
-25, 2024: Congratulations on the acceptance of **TWO** Rui Li's and Shenjian's recent work at IEEE LASCAS 2025!
+25, 2024: Congratulations on the acceptance of **TWO** Rui Li's and Shenjian's recent works by IEEE LASCAS 2025!

 -- Aug.
 30, 2024: Successful completion of AMSIC & XJTLU SURF 2024!